dimstar/rand-ppl/README.md

-# Welcome to my AAC Code Challenge
+# Welcome to a Code Challenge

 This project was created in response to a code challenge I recieved.
 Please keep reading to understand how to run the project locally!